iplass/package-iplass/README.md

 Please also host the mount directory.

 1. Install JDBC driver
 At the hosting mount directory created above, create directory named `jdbc`, and place the corresponding JDBC driver's jar file to `jdbc` directory.
+If you are using 3.1.40 or later or 3.2.15 or later versions, you can use the included JDBC driver or set the environment variable IPLASS_DOWNLOAD_URL_JDBC_DRIVER to download it when the container is first started.

 ## Booting